What is a VA IRRRL?

 Also, you should probably have a reasonable expectation that you’re going to use the residence for a while.
-There’s not really a hard & fast rule here, but you should at least figure out how to calculate the payoff period.
+There’s not a hard and fast rule here, but you should at least figure out how to calculate the payoff period.

 Calculating the Refinance Payoff Period

 The payoff period is the amount of time it takes for you to ‘recoup’ the closing costs of your new mortgage.
 Most people determine this by figuring out the cost savings of their new mortgage, then figuring out how many months it will take for the cost savings to outweigh the closing costs.

 For example, Jack & Jill get a new mortgage.
 Closing costs are $5,000 (including funding fee).
 They figure to save $200 on their mortgage.
 In this case, it would take Jack & Jill 25 months ($5,000/$200) to break even on their new mortgage.

 If they hold this property for longer than 25 months, then they will have at least paid off the closing costs.
 If they expect to sell their house within 25 months, they might want to think twice about the refinance.

 While this is important for homeowners, it’s especially crucial for landlords or people who expect to become landlords.
 While the monthly cost savings might help you break even, it might not be worthwhile if you plan to sell your rental property.

 Of course, this doesn’t work if your mortgage ends up being higher than before the refinance.
 In that case, you might want to consider the reasons why you’re looking into the refinance.
 Shaving a couple of years off your mortgage might sound great, but not if your monthly cash flow can’t support the new payments.

 If you qualify for a waived VA funding fee, you can expect your payoff period to be lower than it otherwise would be.
 But run the numbers to check.